I did believe my two best friends

-I believed that I was lonely, depressed, sad and obviously no-one understood my problems, least of all me.
+I believed that I was lonely, depressed, and sad and obviously no one understood my problems, least of all me.

 So I have a fag and a glass of whiskey, just the one, go out and have some fun.
-After all I am the ultimate party girl.
-Its who I believed I was.
-Yes I truly believed that and as true friends started to question my drinking habits, I would just reply “there is nothing wrong with enjoying a drink, or I am not an alcoholic”, “rubbish that’s him over there the old guy on the stool, I just like a drink.”
+After all, I am the ultimate party girl.
+It’s who I believed I was.
+Yes, I truly felt that, and as true friends started to question my drinking habits, I would just reply, “there is nothing wrong with enjoying a drink, or I am not an alcoholic”, “rubbish that’s him over there the old guy on the stool, I just like a drink.”

-Even when I was taking wine into work in a Tupperware cup and topping up at the pub next door.
-This was because I believed my manager was making things very difficult for me.
-This was after she found out I was earning more than she was.
-Well lets face it, I needed to, I had a lifestyle I had committed to.
-Obviously it was all her fault, her behaviour made me drink?
-This behaviour continued into my forties, when my husband and I had break and I learnt to be with me.
+Even when I was taking wine into work in a Tupperware cup and topping up at the pub next door, this was because I believed my manager was making things very difficult for me.
+This was after she found out I was earning money more than she was.
+Well, let’s face it, I needed to; I had a lifestyle I had committed to.
+Obviously, it was all her fault, her behaviour made me drink.
+This behaviour continued into my forties when my husband and I had break in our marriage this was where I learnt to be with me.

 This book was the beginning of a new journey and a new story.

 I realised after reading this book that no one was responsible for making me unhappy, only me.
 It wasn’t my husband’s fault, it wasn’t any of my bosses or work colleagues, not the government or my neighbours.

 It was mine.

 However, I didnt have the answers then to how this could change or how?

 So on the journey I continued.
 Oh yes with my 2 besties by my side.
 After all I believe I can give them up anytime I want and actually the evidence was that I did.
 When I was pregnant I no longer needed them, my body just rejected them for some of the time.
 They were my friends and always stood by me when the chips were down.
 And they often were down.
 They were my choice and no-one was going to tell me any different.